cep21/gotemplate/README.md

 many linters, reusing source code parsing between linters, using semantic versioning, and configuration from a yml file it allows easy, precise, reproducible, and comprehensive static analysis.

+The linters configured in [.golangci.yml](./.golangci.yml) seem to be reasonable defaults.
+Feel free to add or remove them as you want.

 ## Testable examples

 I really like [testable examples](./gotemplate_example_test.go) as code documentation that verifies itself as correct (unlike actual documentation blocks